-We have created role descriptions for all positions elected in the Students' Association Elections 2018.
+We have created role descriptions for all positions elected in the Students' Association Elections 2019.
 You can find them online on yourunion.net/elections or by emailing the Elections Committee on saelect@st-andrews.ac.uk.

 - 1. Sabbaticals The following sabbatical (full-time, paid) positions are up for election:

 - Association President

 - Athletic Union President

 - Director of Events & Services

 - Director of Wellbeing

 - Director of Education

 - Director of Student Development & Activities

 - 2. Association Officer positions The following part-time Association-level positions are up for election:

 - Association Chair

 - Alumni Officer

-- Community Relations Officer
+- · Community Relations Officer

 - Environment Officer

 - Equal Opportunities Officer

 - LGBT+ Officer

+- Lifelong Learners Officer

 - 3. SRC positions The following part-time positions are up for election on the Students' Representative Council:

 - Accommodation Officer

 - Art/Divinity Faculty President

 - Member for First Years

-- · Member for Gender Equality
+- Member for Gender Equality

-- Member for Age Equality

 - Member for Racial Equality

-- · Member for Students with Disabilities
+- Member for Students with Disabilities

+- Member for Student Health (Wellbeing Committee)

 - Member for Widening Access & Participation

-- Member for Mental Health Awareness

 - Member without Portfolio

 - Postgraduate Academic Convener

 - Postgraduate Development Officer

 - Science/Medicine Faculty President